 Now on a bit of a hot streak, the Gators will return home feeling it and overcome a scrappy Missouri team.
-Hudson will again have himself a day as Florida rolls away late.
+Hudson will again have himself a day as Florida struggles, but hangs on.

-The Gators are due for a letdown after four straight wins, and it’ll come in Nashville.
+The Gators are due for a letdown after four straight wins, and it could very well come in Nashville.
 Memorial Coliseum is a weird place to play, and Mike White doesn’t seem to know how to beat Vanderbilt.
 But Florida will win this one on a late and-one conversion from Nembhard on a driving layup.

 I’m essentially projecting the Gators to have an overall rough season, but to peak at the right time.
 We’ll see more evidence of that as the Gators complete the two game regular season sweep of LSU, which will spark bellyaching from the Corndog fans that they would have beaten Florida at least once if the second game was moved to Baton Rouge.

 Florida 75, LSU 65 (Florida: 18-12, 11-6 SEC)